Mishpacha

-Mishpacha (משפחה) - Jewish Family Weekly is a Haredi weekly magazine package produced by The Mishpacha Group in both English and Hebrew.
+Mishpacha (מִשְׁפָּחָה) - Jewish Family Weekly is a Haredi weekly magazine package produced by The Mishpacha Group in both English and Hebrew.

 History

 Mishpacha is one of the four major English-language newspapers and magazines serving the Haredi Jewish community in the United States.
 Together, the four publications had a circulation of about 100,000 as of 2015.
 Mishpacha is the only one based in Jerusalem.

 The Mishpacha Publishing Group was founded in 1984 with the publication of the Hebrew Mishpacha magazine.
 Publisher and CEO Eli Paley teamed with Moshe Grylak towards the goal of producing a magazine that would serve as a conduit for the exchange of ideas and values between the varying streams within Jewish orthodoxy, among them the Hasidic, Yeshivish, Sephardic, and Modern Orthodox communities.
 With no other weekly or monthly magazines geared towards Orthodox Jewish readership at that time, Mishpacha quickly gained popularity, in effect launching the Jewish Orthodox magazine industry.

 The first editor for the Hebrew edition was Asher Zuckerman (now the editor of the Hebrew newspaper Sha'ah Tova).
 First beginning as a monthly magazine, it became a weekly magazine at the beginning of 1991.
 After a while the newspaper split into two competing weekly papers.
 One is left with the original name "Mishpacha" and the other is called "Hashavua" (This Week).

 In November 2010 by the husband & wife team of Rabbi Yitzchok Frankfurter (previously Torah Editor for Mishpacha) and Rechy Frankfurter (previously Mishpachas American Desk Editor), founded the Ami Magazine.

 According to a TGI (Target Group Index, a subsidiary of market research company Kantar Group) survey of September 2016, the Hebrew "Mishpacha" exposure rate is 24.1%.
 In light of this, it is the most popular Haredi weekly and weekend in Israel.
 A magazine "Te'imot" (tasting), which is also published by Mishpacha, is rated 6.7% according to this survey.

 In the years 2011–2013, Hebrew "Mishpacha" released a Free newspaper which was distributed in the middle of the week, but its publication was halted due to pressure from religious leader Yosef Shalom Elyashiv, who protested against what he felt were distortions of Torah.

 In 2014, Mishpacha launched an online edition.